 1. Research the Industry and Your Local Market

 Research the cleaning industry.
 You’ll need to know how to compete in this industry before you even get started.
-For instance, if you have no capital then chances are that your only option for a business license or registration is going to be self-employment (you can register as a sole proprietor).
+For instance, if you have no capital, then chances are that your only option for a business license or registration will be self-employment (you can register as a sole proprietor).
 And don’t forget about the taxes either.

-Given that this is an industry where you’ll be working for other people on their houses and businesses, then it’s also important to know the local laws.
+Given that this is an industry where you’ll be working for other people on their houses and businesses, it’s also essential to know the local laws.
 These will apply especially if you will be providing cleaning services in residential areas.

 2. Commercial or Residential?

 You will have to decide whether you want to clean for businesses or private residences.
-If you’re doing this on a shoestring budget then probably the best place to start would be with residential cleaning services, mostly because it’s much easier and less time-consuming.
-Plus, people tend to tip better too if they are happy with how their place has turned out.
+If you’re doing this on a shoestring budget, then probably the best place to start would be with residential cleaning services, mainly because it’s much easier and less time-consuming.
+Plus, people tend to tip better, too, if they are happy with how their place has turned out.